WifiRouterYT/plane-discord-webhook/README.md

 * copy `.env.example` to `.env` and fill in all of the values
 * clone repo and run `npm i` to install all packages
 * run `node index.js` and you should be good

+all icons used are property of plane.so. i am not affiliated in any way with Plane or anybody involved.